30 Interesting Facts About Rwanda

 The flag of Rwanda (Shutterstock)

-12. Since 2003, Rwanda has consistently had the highest proportional female representation of parliamentarians in the world.
-As of 2019, 61% of its lower house is female.
-Additionally, four of Rwanda’s seven supreme court justices are women.
+14. Since 2003, Rwanda has continuously held the record for the highest percentage of female parliamentarians globally.
+As of 2022, 61.25% of its lower house is female.
+Additionally, four of Rwanda’s seven Supreme Court justices are women.

-13. This has significantly contributed to Rwanda becoming the world’s ninth most gender-equal and Africa’s most gender-equal country according to the 2020 Global Gender Gap Index.
-Gender equality is measured by the relative gaps between women and men in health, education, economy and politics.
+15. This has significantly contributed to Rwanda becoming the world’s twelfth most gender-equal and one of Africa’s top two most gender-equal countries, following Namibia, according to the Global Gender Gap Report 2023.

-14. Rwanda is Africa’s second most densely populated country after Mauritius and Africa’s most densely populated mainland country.
-As of 2017, there were 496 people per square kilometre.
+16. Rwanda is Africa’s most densely populated country.
+As of 2023, there are estimates of 582 people per square kilometer.

 Rwanda's capital city Kigali

-22. In 2018, Rwanda paid £30m to sponsor Arsenal football club’s football strip.
+28. In 2018, Rwanda paid £30m GBP to sponsor the Arsenal football club’s football strip.
 Rwanda’s President Kagame is an avid fan and insisted that having his nation’s name on the shirt’s sleeve would pay for itself by generating tourism.

-23. It is possible to observe the famous big five game animals of lion, leopard, rhino, elephant and buffalo in the Akagera National Park in Rwanda following a massive conservation effort has seen animals reintroduced after some species were eradicated due to poaching.
+29. It is possible to observe the famous big five game animals of lion, leopard, rhino, elephant and buffalo in the Akagera National Park in Rwanda following a massive conservation effort that has seen animals reintroduced after some species were eradicated due to poaching.

 Every effort has been made to verify these facts about Rwanda.
 However, if you find an error or have any questions, please contact us.